-All at-home learning packets were either picked up by parents/family members, or delivered by the district.
+All at-home learning packets will be picked up by parents/family members, or delivered by the district.
 There are a lot of additional learning opportunities through Clever.
 There, you will find MobyMax, Lexia Core 5, Finish Line Math, Schoology, and Think Central.
 Additionally, your child has access to continue their progress in math through Zearn.
-I have sent all usernames and passwords through Class Dojo, but if you need it again, just let me know.
 If your child needs their login and password for Clever, please contact me as soon as possible.

 Things you can do at home:

 Read to your child, with your child.
 Have your child read to you.
 Ask questions about the book that you are reading.

 Monday - read the story TO your child

 Tuesday - read the story WITH your child (share pages, have your child echo you while you read, ask questions about the story to your child)

 Wednesday - have your child read the story to you

 If you are unsure about what questions to ask, here are some suggestions: